sazr/crowdsource-housing-reform/README.md

 Problems currently faced by Australians seeking shelter:

 - Purchasing a PPOR now costs 4, 8 sometimes 11 times your annual income.
 That wasn't always the case, previous generations would be paying a maximum of 4 times their annual income.
+- In many places in Australia you can no longer purchase a home on 1 income, let alone raise a family on 1 income.
+That wasn't always the case, previous generations could both purchase a home on 1.5 incomes (1 spouse full-time, 1 spouse part-time/casual) or even 1 income.
+- There's been a significant increase in barriers to renting a dwelling that just didn't exist for previous generations.
+In 1990 you didn't need to provide payslips, car registration, medicare card number, birth certificate, rental ledgers, electricty invoices, work history, personal + work + rental references, etc. The usage and abuse of residential tenancy databases was not an issue for renters at that time.
 - "Choice between shelter or employment" - Rental inspections are held during work hours 10am-4pm.
 REA's won't accept an application if you haven't viewed the property.
 - "1980's Application Methods Only" - REA's only accept paper application forms.
 Prospective tenants fill out an average of 16 applications before securing a rental.
 Requires printer availability, scanner, printer fees, physically drop in application.
 - Questions on rental applications that inaccurately negatively impact an applicants application "Was your bond returned in full from your last tenancy"